List of Rehabs in West Virginia

 - CareSource

 While Medicaid and private health insurance offer the most coverage for drug users, many people have neither.
 If there are no finances or health insurance available, some self or cash-pay programs exist.
 These drug rehab centers usually offer a sliding scale where the program’s cost depends on your income.
 This can help patients afford the care they need, and usually, it is possible to break up the costs into payments.
-Addicted.org can help you navigate the many programs, costs, treatment styles, and more.
+DRS can help you navigate the many programs, costs, treatment styles, and more.

 The cost of drug and alcohol rehabilitation in West Virginia varies depending on the type of service.